 That said, in Byte and Smile Direct’s case, nighttime treatment isn’t right for everyone.
 Because the nighttime aligners exert extra force on your teeth, you’ll need to get a doctor’s approval prior to treatment.

 Individuals with implants may still be able to get treatment.
 To know for sure, you’ll need to take an impression kit with either service.
 They’ll let you know for sure if you are a candidate or not.
 If you are not a candidate, you’ll get a refund for the price of the impression kit.

 Will either of these home aligners make me talk less funny?

 Honestly, it doesn’t really matter if you’re using nighttime aligners because you’ll be sleeping for the majority of the time you wear them.
 Either company’s aligners will be slightly uncomfortable when you first start using a new set, but after the first couple of nights, you’ll barely notice them.

 If I lose my aligners during or after treatment, do I have to pay for new ones?

 With Smile Direct, you should get in touch with customer support.
 They’ll help you determine if you need to replace the lost aligner or just move on to the next one.
 If you do need a replacement, they won’t charge you for the first one.
-Subsequent replacements will cost you $50, though.
-Byte will send you a replacement aligner for $169.
+You’ll need to pay for subsequent replacements, but the exact amount will be determined by Smile Direct’s dental team.
+If you’re enrolled in the Byte Protection Plan, then you’ll get free replacements for lost or broken aligners.
+Otherwise, Byte will send you a replacement At-Night aligner for $199.